-Business Development Manager Hwa Hong Edible Oil Industries Pte.
+Senior Vice President, Fund Management Hwa Hong Edible Oil Industries Pte.
 Ltd.

-Mr Ong Eng Loke joined the Company in August 2004 as manager for business development.
+Mr Ong Eng Loke joined the Company in August 2004 as Manager for Business Development.
+With effect from November 2017.
+Mr Ong has been re-designated as Senior Vice President, Fund Management.
+His duties, role and responsibilities remain unchanged.
 Prior to the appointment, he was a fund manager in Tokio Marine Asset Management International Pte Ltd, UOB Asset Management and OUB Asset Management.
 He is currently responsible for investment opportunities in Asia particularly in the North Asian region of China, Hong Kong and Korea.